StefanusYudi22/Library-Management-System/README.md

     </tbody>
 </table>

-### 6. Test, Correct, update, and enhance the code defense if there is a mistake
+### 6. Test, correct, update, and enhance the code defense
-After GUI finish and can be executed by python, then development continued to test te application.
-Several error was foound at the development, but that was good to enhance the application defence to false input from the user, and make sure the application function as intended
+After GUI, connector, and database finish and whole program can be executed, then development continued to test the application.
+Several error was foound when developing, but that was good to enhance the application defence to false input from the user, and make sure the application function as intended.
+After this step every menu now have a `good defense` if librarian fail to input necessary data to the database.

 ### 7. Create the executable file
 <p align="center"><img height=150 src="image/pyinstaller.jpg"></p>

-`PyInstaller` was use to create the executable file for the application.
-This third party library convert .py file into .exe file.
+`PyInstaller` them utilized to create the executable file for the `SAT Library Manager System` application.
+This third party library convert `.py` file into `.exe` file.
 It is suitable for this app development.
 The output then become fully operational application `lib-management-app.exe`.

 ## Application Menu
 ### 1. Login Page